 Myth #1: Your Accommodation Will Have Bedbugs

 Let's start first by saying that hostels have no more bed bug incidents than do other accommodation options.
 Greg Baumann, vice president of technical services at National Pest Management Association says,"There are no data to support that hostels have a higher incidence of bed bugs (than hotels)."
 Nonetheless, some people will always fear hostels are bed bug hotbeds.
-If you're one of those people, I can highly recommend traveling with a silk sleeping liner for peace of mind.
+If you're one of those people, travel with a silk sleeping liner for peace of mind.

 Canada's Pest Control writes of bed bug hotel infestations: "The stigma attached to these parasites is influencing some hotels and other accommodations to ignore infestations or treat them without professional help.
 Lack of professional treatment comes with great risks, notably the possibility of litigation."
 Reading between the lines, we can deduce that there's no way in Hades some hotels will agree that those red bumps on your body are bed bug evidence -- and a U.S. desk clerk may not even know what bed bug bites really look like, anyway.

-The lesson here is to do your research beforehand -- that's what this article is for!
+The lesson here is to do your research beforehand.

 Many people assume the bugs come with the territory of filthy hostels (another myth -- that all hostels are filthy by nature).
 Bed bugs don't care about a clean environment, though.